cloudy-sky-software/cloud-provider-api-conformance/README.md

 Generating a Pulumi JSON schema is the entrypoint to being able to generate Pulumi provider SDKs using [crosscode](https://www.pulumi.com/crosscode/).

+## Conformance

+- Ensure `operationId` is not empty for all endpoint paths/operations
+- Well-designed REST API
+- Use `OneOf` schema with a discriminator instead of `AnyOf`

 ## Anatomy Of A Pulumi Provider

 A Pulumi provider package consists of SDKs for each of the programming languages supported by Pulumi.